Andy Ogle

-Andrew Richard Ogle (born 16 February 1989) is a retired English mixed martial artist, who formerly competed in the Featherweight division of the Ultimate Fighting Championship.
+Andrew Richard Ogle (born 16 February 1989) is a retired English mixed martial artist, who formerly competed in the featherweight division of the Ultimate Fighting Championship.
 A professional MMA competitor since 2009, Ogle has made a name for himself fighting for numerous promotions all over England.
 He was a competitor on FX's The Ultimate Fighter: Live.

 Background

 Ogle was born in Newcastle upon Tyne to Jan and Gordon Ogle.
 He was raised in Tynemouth, North Tyneside, and attended Marden High School where he competed in football and also trained mixed martial arts.
 At the age of 16, Ogle worked as an instructor for his gym, teaching the younger children MMA.
 Upon leaving Marden, Ogle enrolled at the University of Sunderland.
 Ogle graduated from Sunderland in 2011 with a degree in sports science.

 Mixed martial arts career

 Early career

-In 2008 Ogle began his semi-professional (amateur) career, posting five straight wins before taking a TKO loss in his final semi-pro fight.
-After boasting a 5-1 semi-pro record, Ogle turned professional in late 2009.
+In 2008 Ogle began his semi-professional (amateur) career, posting five straight wins before taking a TKO loss in his final semi-pro fight, to Danny Jones After boasting a 5-1 semi-pro record, Ogle turned professional in late 2009.
 His pro debut came on 18 October 2009 against Graham Armstrong, another fighter making his pro debut.
 Ogle dominated the fight for three rounds, and was awarded the unanimous decision victory.
 Only a month later, in his second fight, Ogle lost to Bobby McVittie via submission after getting caught in a triangle choke in the first round.
 Ogle bounced back from the loss with three straight submission wins, all coming via rear-naked choke, and two of the submission wins coming in the first round.

 Ogle dominated three more opponents, earning a record of 7-1 before being offered a fight with Shay Walsh, an undefeated fighter at the time considered the top featherweight prospect in the UK.
 Ogle upset Walsh, winning the fight via unanimous decision.